bookofproofs/bookofproofs.github.io/_sources/history/early-middle-ages/varahamihira.md

 title: Varahamihira
 born: 505
 died: 587
-keywords: Varahamihira, mathematics, astronomy, Panchanga, Brhat Samhita, trigonometry, pi
+keywords: varahamihira,varahamihira
-description: Varahamihira, the famous Indian astrologer, wrote a treatise on mathematics and astronomy called Pancasiddhantika, developed the Vakya Panchanga system and wrote the Brhat Samhita, which contained formulae for trigonometry and pi to 4 decimal places.
+description: Varahamihira was an Indian astrologer whose main work was a treatise on mathematical astronomy which summarised earlier astronomical treatises.
+He discovered a version of Pascal's triangle and worked on magic squares.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---